SezerHasan/bicycle-share-analysis/data/README.md

 This large dataset file is excluded from GitHub due to size limitations (215MB > 100MB limit).

 **To run the analysis scripts, you'll need to:**
-1. Obtain the dataset from the bike share company
+1. Download the dataset from [Divvy Trip Data](https://divvy-tripdata.s3.amazonaws.com/index.html)
 2. Place `Trips_2019_Q3.csv` in this `data/` directory
 3. Run the analysis scripts from the `scripts/` directory